best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ```
 ````

+This provides the regression coefficents, standard errors, t-values and p-values for each feature variable.
 Unfortunately, we have not yet found or built functionality in PySpark to calculate exact confidence intervals.
 Instead, we can approximate the 95% confidence intervals by multiplying the standard errors by 1.96 and subtract or add this to the estimate.
 As PySpark regression functions are only necessary on datasets with a large number of observations, this approximation is sufficient.
-To make it clear which confidence intervals correspond to which features, the example below also shows how to construct a Pandas dataframe from the summary above:
+To make it clear which confidence intervals correspond to which features, the example below also shows how to reconstruct the summary above into a Pandas dataframe that also contains the confidence intervals:

 ````{tabs}
 ```{code-tab} py